siddhaprotocol/demo-api/ReadMe.md

 # Mint-Server

-A high-performance API server for generating and serving mock invoice data with Redis caching.
+A high-performance API server for generating and serving mock invoice data with Redis/Valkey caching.

 ## Overview

 Mint-Server is a FastAPI-based application that provides a RESTful API for retrieving mock invoice data.
 It includes:

-- Redis-based caching for improved performance
+- Redis/Valkey ElastiCache caching for improved performance
 - Configurable invoice data generation
 - Comprehensive test coverage
 - Docker containerization for easy deployment